-Horror Film Smash Hit ‘Get Out’ Inspired by School Experience and Obama
+Horror Film Smash Hit ‘Get Out’ Inspired By School Experience And Obama

 Get Out examines topics such as racial isolation, so it makes perfect sense that Peele can trace the story’s roots back to such a difficult and memorable experience from his youth.
 In fact, Peele speculates that his love of comedy and horror sprang from spending so much time feeling like an outsider.

 If standardized testing was the first spark, what led to the roaring bonfire that catapulted Get Out to blockbuster status?
 The election of President Barack Obama, who is biracial, is credited with helping Peele change his viewpoint on his own racial identity.
-After that change occurred, Peele was inspired to tackle questions of race, identity and racism, which eventually led to the script for Get Out.
+After that change occurred, Peele was inspired to tackle questions of race, identity, and racism, which eventually led to the script for Get Out.

 Horror Films and Societal Commentary